theonjs/theon/README.md

 #### client

-`client` represents the API client parent high-level entity.
+`client` represents the API client root high-level entity.
-Every `theon` instance is a client and it's restricted to only one per `theon` instance.
+Every `theon` instance is a client entity itself, and it's mostly used as parent container for nested entities.

+Since `theon` is fully hierarchical, you can bind HTTP specific fields, such as headers, at client entity level.
+That means all the configuration attached at client level will be inherited in child entities.

 - Can inherit from other `entity`, usually another `client`.
-- Can host `collections` and `resources`
+- Can host `collections` and `resources`.
-- Can have `mixins`
+- Can have `mixins`.
-- Supports hooks
+- Supports middleware and observable hooks.

 #### collection

 `collection` represents a set of entities.
 It was mainly designed to store a bunch of  other `collection` or `resources`, mostly used as sort of isolation entity to divide and compose different parts of your API.

 - Can inherit from other `entity`, usually a `client`.
-- Can host other `collections` or `resources`
+- Can host other `collections` or `resources`.
-- Can have `mixins`
+- Can have `mixins`.
-- Cannot perform requests itself
+- Cannot perform requests itself.
-- Supports hooks
+- Supports middleware and observable hooks.

 #### resource

-`resource` is an entity designed to be attached to a specific HTTP resource, endpoint or action.
+`resource` is an entity designed to be attached to a specific HTTP resource, endpoint or HTTP action.
 They're usually embedded as part of collections.

 - Can inherit from other `entity`, usually a `collection`.
-- Can host `collections`, `resource`
+- Can host `collections`, `resource`.
-- Can have `mixins`
+- Can have `mixins`.
-- Can perform requests
+- Can perform requests.
-- Supports hooks
+- Supports middleware and observable hooks.

 #### mixin